 A lot of women don’t know it, but the creakiness that’s set in isn’t down to age – it’s likely to be a sign of the perimenopause or menopause.

 The downside of this is as we head into the perimenopause, fluctuating hormones cause our joints to hold less water, which they need to work properly.
-It’s also thought that low oestrogen may cause some low-grade in inflammation too, which may be another reason you’re experiencing menopause joint pain.
+It’s also thought that low oestrogen may cause some low-grade inflammation too, which may be another reason you’re experiencing menopause joint pain.

 Many women find their symptoms are worse in the morning, and generally ease throughout the day, and there doesn’t seem to be a hard-and-fast rule for which areas are most affected.

-There are plenty of ways you can ease sore joints which don’t include Dorothy bounding over with her oiling can.
+There are plenty of ways you can ease sore joints which don’t include Dorothy bounding over with your oiling can.
 From lifestyle switches to supplements, read on to find out how you can leave that creaky feeling behind.

 Cartilage is the tough, rubbery tissue that cushions and protects joints, absorbing shock.
-But surprisingly, it’s made up of 80% water.
-Water is also important for synovial fluid, a sort of gel-like thing your body makes to lubricate joints so they move nicely.
+But surprisingly, it's made up of 80% water.
+Water is also important for synovial fluid, a sort of gel-like thing your body makes to lubricate joints, so they move nicely.

 It goes without saying that if you’re not drinking enough of the wet stuff, your joints are going to be oh-so-achy.

 Drink at least two litres across the course of the day.
 Add a dash of squash if you prefer a bit of flavour.

 A common side effect of the menopause is to put on a bit of timber and this excess weight is hard on your joints.
 In fact, according to the Arthritis Foundation, being just 10 pounds overweight puts an extra 15 to 50 pounds of pressure on your knees.

 There are plenty of things you can do to trim down without jumping on the latest diet craze or denying yourself anything that tastes remotely good.
 See our article on weight gain for some top tips.